UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/Wazuh-LVMDiscSpaceError.md

-# LVM Out of Space
+# How to fix a LVM Out of Space Error with Wazuh on Docker

 - First check if you are out of space